RosettaCommons/demos/tutorials/minimization/minimization.md

 > **In general, minimization is determinisitic, unlike methods that depend on Monte Carlo searches.
 There is generally little advantage to repeating a minimization trajectory many times; there should be no diversity to the ensemble produced.**  This being said, minimization *is* sensitive to small numeric precision differences from platform to platform, or even from compiler to compiler.

 ## Goals
-In this tutorial, you will learn to use one of the many minimization algorithms in three different ways, first by allowing all residues in the structure to move during the minimation and then by using two methods that allow only a subset of the degrees of freedom (DOFs) to be sampled.
+In this tutorial, you will learn to use one of the many minimization algorithms in three different ways, first by allowing all residues in the structure to move during the minimation and then by using two methods that allow only a subset of the degrees of freedom (DOFs) to change.
 Specifically, we will:
 * Learn to run the `score` and `minimize` executables via the command line.
 * Create and utilize a **constraints file** to prevent the movement of CA atoms from ocurring in part of the structure.
 * Create and utilize a **move map** to control the degrees of freedom allowed to move during the minimization.